-Festival director, performer, speaker, workshop leader, tutor
+Festival director, concert artist, tutor

 Siobhán Armstrong is one of Europe’s foremost historical harpists and plays an extensive collection of copies of medieval, Renaissance and multi-row baroque harps.
 A versatile musician, she is at home playing seventeenth-century opera in some of the world’s most prestigious opera houses, performing as a soloist on a Hollywood film soundtrack and gigging at some of the world’s best-known traditional music festivals.
 She founded The Historical Harp Society of Ireland in 2003.

-Listen to Siobhán here.
+Listen to Siobhán HERE

 When performing Irish music, Siobhán is unusual in choosing to place herself at the point where ‘historical’ meets ‘traditional’.
 For more than twenty-five years, Siobhan has been rediscovering the playing techniques, aesthetics and lost repertory of the early Irish harp.
 Sharing this with others as a performer and as a coach is now at the heart of her artistic and educational work.
 Siobhán is an experienced and enthusiastic tutor, working with beginner to professional harpists on historical and modern harps.
 She also coaches instrumentalists, singers and chamber-music performers in a variety of European art music in conservatories and universities around Europe.